KevinBockelandt/notoire/README.md

 ## Introduction

 You could roughly describe a Zettelkasten as being an external brain.
 It is a **network** of notes where each note contains an **idea**.
-You can search it, expand it, make new connections, etc.

-For more details on the concept I recommend checking out:
+You can search it, expand it, make new connections, etc. For more details on the concept I recommend checking out:

 * the book "How to take smart notes" by Sönke Ahrens
 * this introductory video: [youtube.com/watch?v=rOSZOCoqOo8](https://www.youtube.com/watch?v=rOSZOCoqOo8)
 * this dedicated subreddit: [reddit.com/r/Zettelkasten/](https://www.reddit.com/r/Zettelkasten/)

-There are several implementations of the Zettelkasten method, each varying slightly from the others.
-Here are the main points regarding the implementation of Notoire:

-* Notes are stored in plain text files and interpreted as **Markdown**.
-* Every note is identified by an **hexadecimal number**, incremented with each note.
+In Notoire, the notes are stored in plain text files and interpreted as **Markdown**.
+There is no hierarchy and no built-in tag system.
+Each note is identified by an **hexadecimal number** that is incremented with each one.

-* Notes are connected by **links only**.
-No hierarchy and no built-in tag system.
+Notes are connected by **links only** and you can navigate to and between them a number of ways:
-* You can navigate back and forth between notes by **following links** and using an **history system**.

-Not yet implemented but will be there with version 1.0:

-* TODO details features to come
-* More to come with the following versions, check the [issue board](https://github.com/KevinBockelandt/notoire/issues) for details.

-> ❓ If you're interested in the Zettelkasten method but don't think this plugin is right for you I recommend looking up for other tools.
-There is a number of them out there with different characteristics and there will surely be one that fits your particular needs.
+* by following a link to open the corresponding note
+* by going back to the previous note using an history system
+* by performing a search and selecting a note in the result list (⚠️ not implemented yet)
+* by listing notes linking to the current one and selecting a result (⚠️ not implemented yet)

 ## Installation